inlays-onlays-header.jpg

 Dental impressions.

-Dental impressions are taken of the teeth to create the inlay or onlay.
+Dental impressions are taken of your teeth to create the inlay or onlay.

 3